Ahmed-Jedidi/CustomBrowser/README.md

 # CustomBrowser
 CustomBrowser is a lightweight Python-based browser interface inspired by Postman and web browsers.
 It focuses on HTTP requests/responses, HTTP status codes, and includes a cache management system.
 With it, users can view and delete cached data for specific URLs, making it a great educational tool for learning about HTTP caching and headers.

-# CustomBrowser

-CacheInspect is a lightweight Python-based browser application designed to provide insights into HTTP requests, responses, and caching mechanisms.
-With its minimalistic interface, it’s perfect for developers and students learning about HTTP protocols and caching strategies.

 ## Features

 - **Custom Request/Response Handling**: Inspect HTTP responses and understand status codes.